 KinderHaus’ curriculum was developed by Kinderhaus Director Anne Marie Linn.
 Anne Marie is our Curriculum and Instructional Specialist with a degree in curriculum and instruction from George Mason University.
 Our curriculum implements D.C.
-Early Learning Standards and has been curated for use by our entire facility.
+Early Learning Standards and is combined with the Teaching Strategies Creative Curriculum and has been curated for use by the entire facility.
 Each month has a theme, which may incorporate holidays, current events and KinderHaus traditions, and all materials used are age-appropriate.
 You can find your child’s monthly curriculum in our Brightwheel app.

 Our approach to teaching at KinderHaus is ensuring that each child’s needs are met through a child centered approach. .